-Black Eyed Pea Soup
+Black-Eyed Pea Soup

-Did you know that in Southern tradition, black-eyed peas symbolize good fortune, and collard greens stand for prosperity — so it’s the perfect dish to kick off the year deliciously!
+Did you know that in Southern tradition, black-eyed peas symbolize good fortune, pork and collard greens stand for prosperity?
+So this is THE perfect dish to kick off the New Year deliciously!
 (And continue all year long.)
+Whether you need a comforting, hearty bowl of soup for a cozy dinner or you want to gather some New Year’s luck and it’s:

 Key Ingredients and Substitutions

-Black Eyed Peas – Use dried black eyed peas for this recipe.
+- Black-Eyed Peas – Use dried black-eyed peas for this recipe.
 No need to soak them beforehand when using the Instant Pot!
 The pressure cooking method cooks them perfectly in 30 minutes.
 (Trust me, I’ve tested it many times and soaking only makes a difference in stovetop recipes, not really in an Instant Pot.)

-Andouille Sausage – This spiced smoked pork sausage brings so much flavor to the soup.
+- Andouille Sausage – This spiced smoked pork sausage brings so much flavor to the soup.
 If you can’t find andouille, you can substitute with smoked kielbasa or another smoked sausage.
 For a spicier soup, look for spicy andouille.

-Fire Roasted Diced Tomatoes – The fire roasted variety adds an extra layer of flavor to the broth.
+- Fire Roasted Diced Tomatoes – The fire roasted variety adds an extra layer of flavor to the broth.
 If you can’t find them, regular diced tomatoes will work just fine.

-Seasonings – The combination of garlic powder, paprika, thyme, and a pinch of cayenne creates the perfect Southern-inspired flavor profile.
+- Seasonings -The combination of garlic powder, paprika, thyme, and a pinch of cayenne creates the perfect Southern-inspired flavor profile.
 Adjust the cayenne to your heat preference.

-How To Make Black Eyed Pea Soup
+How To Make Black-Eyed Pea Soup

 Prepare the ingredients first: this is called mise en place, all “set in place” or “gather”.
-It referce to getting all your ingredients ready before cooking.
+It refers to getting all your ingredients ready before cooking.
 It helps keep yourself organized and focused on what you’re doing so you don’t accidentally burn or overcook anything looking for ingredients.

 Tips for working with collard greens: Make sure to wash and dry the collard greens before cutting because they often have dirt leftover between the leaves.
 (That is NOT a seasoning you want!).
 Cut off the thick stalks in the middle of the leaves since it’s quite tough, fibrous, and bitter and doesn’t soften while cooking.
 You can either discard or save the ribs to use in making vegetable stock.
 Chop the deep green leaves for the soup.